Develop the foundation you need for a promising career.

 Concrete Technology is an Associate in Applied Science (AAS) degree program that is the only one of its kind in the nation.
 As a student in this two-year program, you learn through a comprehensive curriculum that includes a great deal of hands-on technology and equipment housed in one of the world’s premier facilities — the World Center for Concrete Technology.

-The Concrete Technology program at ACC was started in the late 1960’s as one of the original associate’s degree curriculums offered by The Portland Cement Association.
-Hundreds of men and women have gone through the program, and it continues to be one of the top programs
+The Concrete Technology program at ACC was started in the late 1960s as one of the original associate degree curriculums offered by The Portland Cement Association.
+Hundreds of men and women have gone through the program, and it continues to be one of the top programs of its kind.

 Job placement of graduates from the program is excellent, with many receiving numerous offers.
 Graduates find employment both locally and in all parts of the nation.
 Some of our graduates go on to complete a number of related transfer programs at other four-year institutions.